jangler/oracles-randomizer/doc/technical.md

 text in the game is encoded using ascii values for letters and some punctuation from 20 (space) to 7a (lower case z). a value of 01 is a newline, and 00 ends the text.
 02 to 05 are prefixes for dictionaries 00 to 03. for example, 03 1f would "evaluate" to entry 1f in dictionary 01.
+09 is the prefix for a color change, with 00 being the default white.

 0c seems to be the start token for a text entry, and the following character determines the position of the text box on the screen.
 00 positions it